 As a result, this new technological wave marks the transition from bio-law to bio&techno-law, where the reference to the “bios” sphere is increasingly blurred, as biomedicine (biology and medicine) interacts with other traditionally separate scientific-technological fields.

-Biolaw, or rather SciTech Law, is an autonomous inter/transdisciplinary legal discipline, understood as the set of legal issues related to Life Sciences and New Technologies, whose field of application includes human and non-human living beings, the environment and future generations.
+There’s a subfield of law and technoscience that narrows its focus on the biomedical phenomenon; it can be understood as the set of legal issues related to the intersections between Life Sciences and New Technologies, whose field of application includes human and non-human living beings, the environment and future generations, following a biocentric approach.

 Life sciences, notably biotechnology and bioengineering, have brought extraordinary benefits to a large part of the world’s population, after having been one of the incremental factors in the global rise in life expectancy, today’s goals are increasingly refined and ambitious, however they pave the way for a plethora of extremely sensitive and controversial issues.